FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = The New Shield Pro =

-As of 23rd November 2017, Shield Security now has a Pro version.
-But, it's important to know that anything we consider standard website security *will always be free* - no upgrade necessary.
+From November 2017, Shield Security now has a Pro version.

-For the equivalent of just $1/month:
+For just $1/month:

 1. Exclusive Pro customer email support.
+1. Plugin Vulnerability Scanner.
+1. Import/Export of options across sites.
-1. Support for working with 3rd party plugins e.g. Woocommerce and Easy Digital Downloads, BuddyPress.
+1. Protect WooCommerce login and user registration, along with other 3rd party plugins e.g. Easy Digital Downloads, BuddyPress.
+1. Improved Audit Trail logging
 1. Exclusive early access to new security features
 1. Text customisations for visitors.
 1. No manual Pro plugin downloads - we handle this all for you automatically.
-1. Plugin Vulnerability Scanner.
-1. (coming soon) Import/Export of options across sites.
-1. (coming soon) Improved Audit Trail logging
 1. (coming soon) Improved performance
 1. (coming soon) Statistics and Reporting
 1. (coming soon) Select individual automatic plugin updates